AGTTeam/MedusaTranslation/README.md

 ```
 ## Text Editing
 Rename the \*\_output.txt files to \*\_input.txt (bin_output.txt to bin_input.txt, etc) and add translations for each line after the "=" sign.
-Control codes are specified as <XX> or UNK(XXXX), they should usually be kept.
+Control codes are specified as \<XX\> or UNK(XXXX), they should usually be kept.
 Line breaks are specified as "|" or "<0A>" depending on the file.
 To blank out a line, use a single "!".
 If just left empty, the line will be left untranslated.
+New textboxes can be added by appending ">>" followed by the new text.
-Comments can be added at the end of lines by using #
+Comments can be added at the end of lines by using //
 ## Image Editing
 Rename the out\_\* folders to work\_\* (out_NCGR to work_NCGR, etc).
 Edit the images in the work folder(s).
 The palette on the right should be followed but the repacker will try to approximate other colors to the closest one.